platformsh/platformsh-docs/src/configuration/services/solr.md

                 core: collection1
 ```

-The default configuration is based on an older version of the Drupal 8 Search API Solr module that is no longer in use.
-While it may work for generic cases defining your own custom configuration, core, and endpoint is strongly recommended.
+The Solr 6.x Drupal 8 configuration files are reasonably generic and should work in many other circumstances, but explicitly defining a core, configuration, and endpoint is generally recommended.

 ### Limitations